-After an initial academic review, applicants to the Nuclear Medicine Technology, Radiation Therapy Technology or Radiologic Technology program may be required to interview with the program coordinator for their area of interest.
+After an initial academic review, applicants to the Nuclear Medicine Technology and Radiation Therapy Technology program may be required to interview with the program director for their area of interest.
 Space is limited in these programs and students are encouraged to apply prior to May 1st for the fall semester (and before Nov.
 15th for the spring term).